RostaJecna/p2p-chat-app/Peer2P/README.md

 ## Features

 - **Configuration Settings**: The library is configurable, allowing fine-tuning of parameters such as network interface, communication ports, buffer size, maximum message history, command names, and timing intervals for UDP discovery and client timeouts.
-- **Peer Discovery**: Peers dynamically discover others on the network using UDP-based dynamic discovery.
+- **Peer Discovery**: Peers discover others on the network using UDP-based discovery.
 - **Trusted Peers Management**: The library includes a mechanism for managing trusted peers, enabling secure and controlled communication between identified and verified peers.
 - **Chat History Integration**: Each peer retrieves chat message history from discovered peers, merges it with its own history, and saves incoming messages locally.
 - **TCP Communication**: The system utilizes both TCP and UDP for communication.
 TCP handles reliable data exchange between peers.